-- An established partnership with an institution (e.g., via study abroad articulation) does not necessarily guarantee articulation of their coursework for our particular QuEST requirements.

-- Classes are not equated solely by the type of course (i.e. Art, History, etc.).

-- Waivers of QuEST components are only granted in very rare circumstances

-- Additionally, certain QuEST requirements must be taught from a Christian perspective (i.e., from Messiah or another institution with a similar Christian theological foundation):

-- 1.3.A Created and Called for Community (Messiah only)

-- 2.1.C Science, Technology and the World

-- 3.1 Knowledge of the Bible

-- 3.2 Christian Beliefs

-- 4.2.A.
-Ethics in the Modern World

-- 4.2.B.
-World Views

-- 4.2.C.
+- a. outline contemporary issues arising out of the pluralism of race, ethnicity, social class, gender, disability and religion. - b. examine contemporary society from diverse viewpoints and through these, increase self-knowledge. - c. explain some effects of inequality, prejudice, and discrimination. - d. articulate and practice an informed and faithful Christian response to diversity. - An established partnership with an institution (e.g., via study abroad articulation) does not necessarily guarantee articulation of their coursework for our particular QuEST requirements. - Classes are not equated solely by the type of course (i.e. Art, History, etc.). - Waivers of QuEST components are only granted in very rare circumstances - Additionally, certain QuEST requirements must be taught from a Christian perspective (i.e., from Messiah or another institution with a similar Christian theological foundation): - 1.3.A Created and Called for Community (Messiah only) - 2.1.C Science, Technology and the World - 3.1 Knowledge of the Bible - 3.2 Christian Beliefs - 4.2.A.
+Ethics in the Modern World - 4.2.B.
+World Views - 4.2.C.
 Pluralism in Contemporary Society

-When in doubt, please contact Dr. Robin Lauermann, Associate Dean of General Education, Common Learning and Advising!
+When in doubt, please contact Dr. Kate Oswald Wilkins, Assistant Dean of General Education, Common Learning and Advising!